 Israel had been a moderately successful celebrity biographer through the 70s and 80s, writing books about actor Tallulah Bankhead and journalist Dorothy Kilgallen.
 But in the late 80s, Israel’s career went into decline and she began selling forged letters of dead writers and actors in order to get by.
 She was eventually brought to trial by the FBI and sentenced to six months under house arrest and five years probation, but not before she had forged more than 400 letters, some of which remain in circulation to this day.

-Can You Ever Forgive Me?, which comes out Oct.
+Can You Ever Forgive Me?, released on Oct.
 19, is based on Israel’s memoir of the same name.
 Directed by Marielle Heller (The Diary of a Teenage Girl) and starring McCarthy as Israel, the film tells the story of her transformation from writer to forger after her career as a biographer goes into a tailspin.
+McCarthy was nominated for an Academy Award for Best Actress for her performance.
+Her co-star Richard E. Grant was also nominated, for Best Supporting Actor, and screenwriters Nicole Holofcener and Jeff Whitty were nominated for Best Adapted Screenplay.

 Here’s what the movie gets right and what it doesn’t.